-overall hea ome steps you would like to take to improve your lth and well-being?
-(Do not make changes to your diet plan without first talking to your healthcare provider.) / / Visit www.LLS.org/booklets to view Healthy Behaviors and Nutrition Handbook for more information.
+What are some steps you would like to take to improve your overall health and well-being?
+(Do not make changes to your diet or exercise plan without first talking to your healthcare provider.)

+Visit www.LLS.org/booklets to view Healthy Behaviors and Nutrition Handbook for more information.